shaodahong/vuejs-modal/README.md

         confirm: confirm.component
     },

-    // modal style,  the default hava a z-index
+    // modal default style,  the default hava a z-index, it will be increment
     style: {
         position: 'fixed',
         top: 0,